ifcb-utopia/ifcb-utopia.github.io/repositories/data-pipeline/index.md

 1. `process_raw_ifcb.py`: Converts a selected `raw` folder containing `.adc`, `.hdr`, and `.roi` files into an `ml` folder containing `.png` files.
 This notebook also includes an option to upload the resulting images to an Azure blob container.
 2. `create_dataset_csv.py`: Classifies all images in the `ml` folder with the CNN and produces a dataframe for analysis.
 3. `pivot_sql_setup.py`: Runs all the necessary setup steps to create PIVOT and ingest the first set of data.
 Requires Azure blob storage and an Azure SQL database.
 This notebook only needs to be run if you are creating an entirely new database for PIVOT.
-4. `pivot_data_ingestion.py`: Adds a new dataset to the PIVOT SQL database and performs all necessary setup steps.
+4. `pivot_data_ingestion.py`: Adds a new dataset to a pre-existing PIVOT SQL database and performs all necessary setup steps.

 ### Marimo